-In this section, we provide a brief account of the two numerical methods used in this work, the Relativistic Lattice Boltzmann Method and the Montecarlo Test-Particle Method.
+In this section, we provide a brief account of the two numerical methods used in this work, the relativistic lattice Boltzmann method and the Monte Carlo test-particle method.

-A. Relativistic Lattice Boltzmann Method
+A. Relativistic lattice Boltzmann method

 The first computational method used in this comparison is a relativistic lattice Boltzmann method.
 This method [47-49] is a computationally efficient approach to dissipative relativistic hydrodynamics.
-One key advantage over other relativistic hydrodynamic solvers is that, being based on a mesoscale approach, the emergence of viscous effects does not break relativistic invariance and causality, since space and time are treated on the same footing, i.e. both via first order derivatives (hyperbolic formulation).
+One key advantage over other relativistic hydrodynamic solvers is that, being based on a mesoscale approach, the emergence of viscous effects does not break relativistic invariance and causality, since space and time are treated on the same footing, i.e., both via first-order derivatives (hyperbolic formulation).

 This numerical method solves a minimal version of Eq.
-2, where the microscopic momentum vector is discretized on a Cartesian grid, and with the collisional operator replaced by the Anderson-Witting single relaxIn the above, τ is the relaxation proper-time and f^{eq} is the equilibrium distribution for which we consider the Maxwell-Jüttner statistics:
+(2), where the microscopic momentum vector is discretized on a Cartesian grid, and with the collisional operator replaced by the Anderson-Witting single relaxation time approximation [50,51]: